Kansas esports betting online 2025

 Tax rates and integrity fees presently stand as major points of dispute between the House and Senate versions.
 While the House bill is calling for tax rates of 14% for retail sportsbooks and 20% on mobile wagering, the Senate version is calling for 5.5% on retail wagering and 8% on online wagering.

 Operators are mainly supporting the Senate version, which passed a full Senate vote.
-The bill was then sent to the House, where no progress is made as House lawmakers sought to send through their own bill with a another different vision for sports betting.
+The bill was then sent to the House, where no progress was made as House lawmakers sought to send through their own bill with another different vision for sports betting.